ddesmond/deadline-container/README.md

 - Deadline Pulse - 1 container, NOT IMPLEMENTED
 - Deadline Monitor WebUI App Frontend - 1 container, standard Deadline Monitor WebUI app setup
 - Deadline Monitor WebUI App Backend - 1 container, standard Deadline Monitor Backend app setup
-- Deadline Worker - 1 container, NOT IMPLEMENTED
+- Deadline Worker - 1 container, launched from separate docker-compose.worker.yml file, standard Deadline Worker no gui setup

 ### How to run
 Clone the repo and download the Deadline installer from the official website.
 Place the installer in the install directory of the project.